Emerging Leaders Civic Action Projects

 - Assessing current operations to identify process improvements

-Past community partners include United Way of Greater St. Louis, St. Louis County Library, Metro Theater Company, St. Andrew’s Resources for Seniors System, Professional Women’s Alliance, Places for People, Rise Community Development, Women’s Foundation of St. Louis and more.
+Past community partners include United Way of Greater St. Louis, St. Louis County Library, Metro Theater Company, St. Andrew’s Resources for Seniors System, Professional Women’s Alliance, Places for People, Rise Community Development, Women’s Foundation of St. Louis, Wyman, A Red Circle, 4theVille, City Greens, Employment Connection and more.

 Individuals and organizations wishing to convene a team project must: